uoftgasa/uoftgasa.github.io/markdown/index.md

 **[WalkScore](https://www.walkscore.com/apartments/search/CA-ON/Toronto)**

 WalkScore is a data paradise, compiling travel times across various transportation methods to score neighbourhoods in terms of accessibility (their methodology is described in detail [here](https://www.walkscore.com/methodology.shtml)).
+They also having [apartment listings](https://www.walkscore.com/apartments/search/loc?lat=43.667615239322735&lng=-79.38142695770262) with the usual filters as well as transit and WalkScore ratings specific to the site.

 #### Neighbourhoods
 Below is a list of neighbourhoods in which graduate students have recently lived off campus.